potatosheep1638/kite/README.md

 ![Screenshot_20250215-171845](https://github.com/user-attachments/assets/46ccc25c-705a-496b-8fd4-4d32208cc184)

 # Contributing
 Contributions are very much welcome.
-Here are some quick guidelines:
+Here are some general guidelines:

 - For bugs or new features that **already have an issue**: assign this issue to yourself.
 - For bugs or new features that **do not have an existing issue**: open an issue or discussion regarding it.
 - Try to **avoid adding new dependencies** where feasible.
 - Ideally, code should be clean and performant.
 However, if you have to choose between the two, **favour performance**.
-- If refactoring, **make sure to open an issue** regarding it and explain the **reasoning behind your changes**.
+- If refactoring, **make sure to open an issue** regarding it first.

 # Regarding updates
 In my country of residence, all male citizens are required to serve in the military for a period of around 2 years.
 As of writing, I am still on active duty, which means that I will often be away from my computer for long stretches of time.
 Thus, I seek your understanding if updates are slow.